5im0n/the-last-fmylife/README.md

 ## Test

-To test the API server and find source code errors (with JSHint) just run `npm test`
+To test the API server, find source code errors (with JSHint) and check code style (with JSCS) just run `npm test`